-- Model and follow departmental, school and/or class codes of behaviour and conduct - Negotiate and resolve conflict with empathy - Take personal responsibility for behaviour and actions - Care for self and others - Avoid dangerous behaviour and encourage others to avoid dangerous behaviour
+- Model and follow school and class rules and expectations around behaviour and conduct. - · Negotiate and resolve conflict. - Be aware of and take responsibility for how their behaviour and actions impact others. - · Care for self and others. - Be safe and help others to make safe choices that do not hurt themselves or others.